 In addition to assets, the statements of financial position will sometimes report a separate section for deferred outflows of resources.
 Deferred outflows or resources, represents a consumption of assets that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Corporation did not have any deferred outflows of resources at December 31, 2020.
+The Corporation did not have any deferred outflows of resources at December 31, 2022.

 In addition to liabilities, the statements of financial position will sometimes report a separate section for deferred inflows of resources.
 Deferred inflows of resources represent an acquisition of assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-The Corporation did not have any deferred inflows of resources at December 31, 2020.
+For the Corporation, deferred inflows or resources included unavailable revenue.
+Unavailable revenue is reported only on the governmental fund balance sheet and represents grants not received within the available period.